 Structural Bioenergetics Group

-Head: PD Dr. Volker Zickermann
+Head: Prof. Volker Zickermann

 Proton pumping NADH:ubiquinone oxidoreductase (complex I) is a very large membrane protein complex with a key function for efficient energy production of the cell.
 The minimal form of complex I found in bacteria comprises 14 conserved subunits.
 The larger and more complicated enzyme of the mitochondrial respiratory chain harbors more than 40 subunits with a total mass of almost 1 MDa.